Skip to content

 SVG or unsupported file type errors

-If your logs or error-report emails show "Cannot upload the image to Media Library" together with "Sorry, you are not allowed to upload this file type", Feedzy is usually trying to import an SVG image (for example feedzy.svg) as a featured image or fallback image.
+If your logs or error-report emails show "Cannot upload the image to Media Library" together with "Sorry, you are not allowed to upload this file type", Feedzy is usually trying to save an SVG image — most often its bundled default placeholder (feedzy.svg) — as a featured image when a feed item has no usable image of its own.

-- If posts import correctly and featured images are optional for that feed, you can keep your current setup and ignore this warning.
+3. If posts import correctly and featured images are optional for that feed, you can leave your setup unchanged.

 How to verify

-- If the warning remains but imports and front-end output are correct, no further action is required unless you specifically need SVG featured images.
+4. If imports and front-end output are correct, no further action is required unless you specifically need SVG featured images.

 Full post content wasn't imported